ARDEN FAIR CENTER

 Approval was finally granted.
 The 3-level (154,000 square foot) store, a relocation of the circa-1971 Penney's at COUNTRY CLUB PLAZA, opened for business on July 27, 1994.
 A second parking garage had also been built.
 ARDEN FAIR now spanned approximately 1,108,800 leasable square feet and contained 165 stores and services.
 It was the region's second-largest shopping venue, with SUNRISE MALL being the largest.

 The old Food Circus at ARDEN FAIR was renamed MARKET SQUARE AT ARDEN FAIR.
-It was retenanted by the United Artists Market Square at Arden Fair, which was a relocation of the in-mall 6-plex.
-That theater had been displaced by J.C.
+It was retenanted by the United Artists Market Square at Arden Fair.
+This was a relocation of the in-mall 6-plex, which had been displaced by J.C.
 Penney.
 The new cinema was dedicated on November 13, 1992.

 This debut was followed by those for California Pizza Kitchen (April 1993), Barnes & Noble (August 1993) and a Virgin Megastore (November 1994).
 In 1995, the MARKET SQUARE structure was renovated inside and out.
 In the mall proper, Weinstock's was rebranded -by Macy's- on May 31, 1996.